mateusz18598/Projekt-zaliczeniowy-WSB/README.md

-  # Add Post Functionality

-  This is a code bundle for Add Post Functionality.
-The original project is available at https://www.figma.com/design/Ab0V0G2Ylcym3WVeirMrKb/Add-Post-Functionality.
+Projekt realizowany przez Mateusz 77516/Grzegorz 80001
   ## Running the code

-  Run `npm i` to install the dependencies.
+  Run `npm install` to install the dependencies.

   Run `npm run dev` to start the development server.